What You Need to Know About Computer Hardware Engineer

 - Assemble and modify existing pieces of equipment to meet special needs.

-What a Computer Hardware Engineer Should Know
+Things a Computer Hardware Engineer Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.